zachcyrus/StockSim/README.md

  - Perhaps utilize Sequelize to improve pg sql queries.
  - Intuitive variable naming
  - Remove all uses of Yahoo Finance API.
- - Some tickers are not up to date.
+ - Remove tickers that are not up to date.
  - Add custom error page.
  - Change placeholders for company logos from a white box to actual logo.
  - Reset guest on a set interval.